 I went for a 10km run, during which I greeted and was greeted by many a local wishing me a Merry Christmas and a good morning.
 I ran through a small community of men already celebrating, shouting Merry Christmas and that I was awesome!
 Thanks guys, you’re right, I am awesome!

-I ran to Smurf’s for breakfast.
+I then literally ran to Smurf’s for breakfast.

 Then back to the tent to change into my bikini and into the Caribbean I went.